-There are perhaps two primary groups who engage in age play- which refers to the act of role-playing as a different age than one actually is- members of the Caregiver Little (CGL) community and members of the Adult Baby Diaper Lover (ABDL) community.
-While these groups include adult practitioners age playing as younger individuals, there are other communities that feature age playing as an older person.
+There are perhaps two primary groups who engage in age play- which refers to role-playing as a different age than one actually is- members of the Caregiver Little (CGL) community and members of the Adult Baby Diaper Lover (ABDL) community.
+While these groups include adult practitioners age-playing as younger individuals, there are other communities that feature age-playing as an older person.
 Individuals within these two groups may engage in a variety of activities that allow them the capability to age play.

 Age Play under the BDSM Umbrella